Updated 12/3/2019:

 The distance from here to Camp SLO NECOS was 9.2 Miles over hilly, rocky terrain; they were running a TCS set.
 From here to another station in this 3-station Net was 3.3 miles, and from there to Camp SLO was 5.8 miles.
 That station was running another GRC-9 in a portable configuration however he was using the DY-88 Dynamotor power supply.

 Under the conditions at that time (appx 1000 hours local) the signal to noise ratio of received signals was 2 to 3 times better on the whip than the AT-101 wire which surprised us.
 It was running approximately northwest, broadside to Camp SLO, averaging about 6 feet off the sand.
 CW and Voice Comms with the 15′ whip antenna were Q5.
-I didn’t note the FoF2 critical freq at that time to see if the low wire would work in NVIS mode under those conditions.
-Apparently it was lower than our 3885 freq and/or the D Layer absorbtion was very high then.
-So little/no skywave contribution.

 We ran the standard ground radial wire array, G-43 hand cranked generator and a battery for the receiver to save the “power supply”.
 The TCS was running a 30 foot inverted L and the other GRC-9 was running the standard whip antenna.
 This setup would have been a very workable tactical circuit.
 Authors Photo: